BAJAJ FINSERV DIRECT LIMITED

 What are common types of securities fraud?

-Common types include insider trading, Ponzi schemes, pump and dump operations, falsified financial statements, and market manipulation through false information.
+Common types of securities fraud include insider trading, Ponzi schemes, pump and dump operations, falsification of financial statements, and dissemination of misleading information affecting securities prices.

 View More